Sudhanshu-Ambastha/Weather-App/README.md

 ## Dependencies
 - **React:** For building the user interface.
-- **Tailwind CSS:** A utility-first CSS framework for styling the app.
 - **OpenWeatherMap API:** Used to fetch real-time weather data, 5-day forecasts, and air quality information.
-- **Geolocation API:** For fetching weather based on the user's current location.
 - **Postman:** For API testing and validation.

 [Auto Import - ES6, TS, JSX, TSX](https://marketplace.visualstudio.com/items?itemName=NuclleaR.vscode-extension-auto-import)